You Already Know This

 Don’t limit yourself.
 Fully embrace the digital landscape, and explore ways to break away from old traditions and engage with new audiences.
 Your first step?
 Use online influencers to round out your overall public relations strategy.
 You won’t regret it.

 How are you incorporating online influencers into your public relations campaigns?
-Tweet us @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.